 You only need to download the add-on, for example, Easy Populate & Products Attributes, which works with most of shopping cart systems.
-Make sure you follow its directions to install it to your store directory.
+Make sure you follow its directions to install it in your store directory.

-After you have installed the add-on, you can then download a model csv file which you can edit with your products/services.
+After you have installed the add-on, you can then download a model CSV file which you can edit with your products/services.
 The unique key for each product is in the v-products model column; also you can specify product image locations in the v-products image column.

-Once you are through with creating your products/services csv file, you need to go back to the admin panel and import it.
+Once you are through with creating your products/services CSV file, you need to go back to the admin panel and import it.

-It is very crucial to back up your store through database from the Quick Back up button in the Easy Populated or from the admin panels tool >Database Back up Manager section.
+It is very crucial to back up your store through the database from the Quick Back up button in the Easy Populated or from the admin panels tool >Database Back up Manager section.
 This is important in case of any problem.

 If you are using wooCommerce theme, it has everything you need and has built a premium plugin called the “Product CSV Import Suite” which can help you without any stress .Check wooCommerce plugin here